 - the PDCP SDUs for which no PDCP Data PDUs have been constructed;

-- the PDCP Data PDUs that have not been submitted to lower layers ;
+- the PDCP Data PDUs that have not been submitted to lower layers if pdcp-Duplication is not configured;

-- the PDCP Control PDUs;
+- Only one copy of the PDCP Data PDUs that have not been submitted to lower layers if pdcp-Duplication is configured and activated;- the PDCP Control PDUs;

 - for AM DRBs, the PDCP SDUs to be retransmitted according to subclause 5.1.2;

+- for AM DRBs, the PDCP Data PDUs to be retransmitted according to subclause 5.5 if pdcp-Duplication is not configured;

-- for AM DRBs, the PDCP Data PDUs to be retransmitted according to subclause 5.5.
+- for AM DRBs, only one copy of the PDCP Data PDUs to be retransmitted according to subclause 5.5 if pdcp-Duplication is configured and activated.

 If the transmitting PDCP entity is associated with two RLC entities, when indicating the PDCP data volume to a MAC entity for BSR triggering and Buffer Size calculation (as specified in TS 36.321 [4]), the UE shall:

+- if the two RLC entities are associated with two MAC entities, and pdcp-Duplication is configured and activated:

+- indicate the PDCP data volume to both MAC entities.

+- else if the two RLC entities are associated with two MAC entities and pdcp-Duplication is configured and deactivated; or

+- else if the two RLC entities are associated with two MAC entities and pdcp-Duplication is not configured:

 - if the total amount of PDCP data volume and RLC data volume pending for initial transmission (as specified in TS 36.322 [5]) in the two associated RLC entities is less than ul-DataSplitThreshold:

 - indicate the PDCP data volume to the MAC entity associated with the primary RLC entity;